MorganBergen/probability-and-statistics/midterm/README.md

 **Definition 3.10 Cumulative Distribution Function (CDF)**

-$\text{The cumulative distribution function (CDF) of a discrete random variable X is a function that assigns a probability to each value in the range of X.}$
+The cumulative distribution function (CDF) of a discrete random variable $X$ is a function that assigns a probability to each value in the range of $X$.

 $$ F_X(x) = P[X \leq x] $$